ArcadeTV/HuEverReset/README.md

 #### Description:
 Since a TurboEverdrive v1 to v2.5 is not listening to a hard reset (/RESET), implementing an IngameReset that is triggered upon pressing a button-combo on the controller is not possible.
 This mod solves that problem by replacing the 7805 regulator with a KA78R05 that has a switchable output.
 So, instead of pulling the /RESET line of the PC Engine LOW, this mod aims to cut the power of the system for 1 second and turning it back on.
 This ensures that the menu of the TurboEverdrive is displayed.
+The pcb consists of 2 different layouts including a little POWER BOARD for making the replacement of the power-regulator a breeze.

 #### Microcontroller:
 Please mind that the ATtiny84 microcontroller needs to be programmed